 A complaint will normally be linked to an activity we’re undertaking or a service that we’re providing.
-It could be connected to the direct management of the Public Forest Estate (land managed by the Forestry Commission’s agency, Forest Enterprise, to our role in the management of other woodland, in particular control of tree felling and the encouragement of sustainable woodland management, or to the work of our Plant Health Service.
+It could be connected to the direct management of the Public Forest Estate (land managed by the Forestry Commission’s agency, Forestry England), to our role in the management of other woodland, in particular control of tree felling and the encouragement of sustainable woodland management, or to the work of our Plant Health Service.

 If something goes wrong or you’re dissatisfied with our service, follow the stages set out below, depending on which aspect of our activities are causing you concern.

 What to do if you want to make a complaint

 There are 3 stages to our complaints process.
 We resolve most issues at a local level (stage 1).
 We would expect that in most situations complaints made to the Chief Executive Officer (stage 3) have been through stage 1 and 2.

 Stage 1 - local level complaint

 - the management of the Public Forest Estate – land managed by the Forestry Commission’s agency, Forestry England – send your complaint to the local Forest District office